 Although not by any means a requirement of the Guild, we also sponsor Guild Programs for those who wish to measure their progress in skill.
 These programs are not a competition between members, but self-tests of individual skills learned and a discovery of new skills to be mastered.

-Another way West Kingdom needleworkers share information and encourage each other is through our e-mail list.
+Another way West Kingdom needleworkers share information and encourage each other is through online discussions.
 You can join our Facebook group or Yahoo list, where we discuss coming events and our projects.